IntersectMBO/cardano-node-tests/doc/mir_cert_test_example_manual_steps.md

-# Test MIR certificate submission with a local cluster
+# Testing MIR certificate submission with a local cluster

 Some node network operations require access to genesis keys, and this requires proper access to the machines where those nodes are running.
 To run these tests more quickly and more safely (in the worst case, the test can only break your local cluster, which you can easily respin), `local-cluster` is just what you need.